gfvalvo/SlamtecLidarESP32/README.md

 ```
 * The Stream object passed by reference to 'createSerialPortChannel' must be initialized in the user code.

 ##### See the BasicLidarDemo example for usage of the library's functions.
 Also see the prototypes of public functions in the 'ILidarDriver' class in sl_lidar_driver.h.
-Finally see the [SDK User Manual](https://download-en.slamtec.com/api/download/rplidar-sdk-manual/2.0?lang=en).
+Finally see [Slamtec's SDK User Manual](https://download-en.slamtec.com/api/download/rplidar-sdk-manual/2.0?lang=en).